If These 11 Things Apply to You, You May Be Smarter Than You Think

 What does it mean to be smart?

 A study published in the Journal of Human Resources suggests that firstborns might have a “mental edge” over their younger siblings as they tend to have higher IQs.
-According to researchers, this is because parents often offer older kids more mental stimulation, they breastfeed, and they take fewer risks like drinking and smoking during the first pregnancy.
+According to researchers, this is because parents often offer older kids more mental stimulation, they breastfeed and they take fewer risks like drinking and smoking during the first pregnancy.
 So smart older children aren’t necessarily a result of genetics.
-(Find out why kids who count with their fingers are smarter.)

 Research in the journal Intelligence suggests that geniuses, or people with higher IQs, report more mood and anxiety disorder diagnoses than the national average.
 Dr. Ho says this could be because geniuses often overthink everything since they try to achieve perfection.
 This level of high self-reflection, plus a more neurotic personality, links to a higher risk for anxiety and other mental health distress, according to Dr. Ho.